 Oude Bruins are full, rich, complex, jammy, but, yet light on the tongue.
 This East Flanders inspired beer is slightly stronger and more robust then its West Flanders neighbor; Flanders Red.

-Deep crimson with ruby head topped with khaki foam.
-Bright aromas of Marionberry, apple butter, tobacco, and Cabernet.
+Deep crimson with a ruby head topped with khaki foam.
+Bright aromas of marionberry, apple butter, tobacco, and Cabernet.
 Big vinous flavors of raspberry, fig, baker’s chocolate, Sherry, and leather.
 Finishes tart, jammy, tannic, and lovely.